flutter/website/README.md

     Now using alias staging (<your project name>)
     ```

- 1. Tell Firebase to execute deployment of your project:
+ 1. Tell Firebase to execute the deployment of your project:

    ```console
    $ npx firebase deploy